mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 | [R2022b](releases/R2022b/README.md) | R2022b, R2022a, R2021b, R2021a, R2020b, R2020a |
 | [R2022a](releases/R2022a/README.md) | R2022a, R2021b, R2021a, R2020b, R2020a, R2019b |

+> [!WARNING]
-> \*When the server is configured to use MATLAB Runtime versions prior to R2023b, the `unsafe-inline` attribute is set in the `script-src` directive of the Content Security Policy on the server and cannot be disabled.
-This allows web apps with embedded JavaScript to execute on the server.
+> \*When the server is configured to use MATLAB Runtime versions prior to R2023b, the `unsafe-inline` attribute is set in the `script-src` directive of the server's Content Security Policy on the server and cannot be removed.
+The attribute allows inline JavaScript execution and event handlers contained within a web app to execute on the server.
 These runtimes are disabled by default in R2024b.
 You can enable them using the [webapps-runtime](https://www.mathworks.com/help/webappserver/ref/webappsruntime.html) command.

 **Note**: MathWorks provides templates for only the six most recent releases of MATLAB Web App Server.
 Earlier templates are removed and are no longer supported.